eis/jboss-websocket-demo/README.md

 native enabled.
 They can be compiled from source code however.
 Download link: http://www.jboss.org/jbossweb/downloads.html -> JBoss Web Native Connectors -> source tarball, compiling and installing: https://community.jboss.org/wiki/JbosswebBuildNative.

-It's been reported that native libraries needs to be installed separately on OSX as well (see [issue #6](https://github.com/eis/jboss-websocket-demo/issues/6)).
+It's been reported that native libraries need to be installed separately on OSX as well (see [issue #6](https://github.com/eis/jboss-websocket-demo/issues/6)).